Reporting and Feedback

 3 Term Summative Reports – November, January and April

 Teachers will prepare term reports in November, January and April.
-These report cards will:
+These learning updates will:

 1 End of Year Summative Report – June